emc-mongoose/mongoose-helm-charts/README.md

 # Contributing & Releasing

+>Note: `master` branch is used to store charts code, and `gh-pages` branch as charts repository.

 Ensure all tests are OK
 Ensure the new version documentation is ready
 Share the testing build with QE and repeat this step until the qualification is OK